desteves/buzz/readme.md

 # Buzz

-chatGPT-powered Golang app that is gated with Google Auth (OAuth).
+A chatGPT-powered Golang app that is gated with Google Auth (OAuth).

+This app also works with [Pulumi ESC](https://www.pulumi.com/product/esc/) for secrets management.
+[Pulumi ESC](https://www.pulumi.com/product/esc/) integrates with 1Password and many others.

 ## Prereqs